sarner/diva-dockerized/README.md

 Basically there are two options: either join an existing network or create your own.

 To start with, it is recommended to join the existing DIVA test network.
 The test network can be explored on https://testnet.diva.exchange.

+### Windows Subsystem for Linux (WSL)
+**IMPORTANT**: Make sure you have WSL and sudo ready on your windows machine.
+Therefore you can follow https://linuxhint.com/run-sudo-command-windows/.

 ### Docker Compose
 **IMPORTANT**: Make sure you have [Docker Compose](https://docs.docker.com/compose/install/) installed.
 Check your Docker Compose installation by executing `docker compose version` in a terminal.